Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

-First, recall Feller's boundary classification for one-dimensional diffusions.
-Accessible boundary points (i.e. points which can be reached in finite time with positive probability) are divided into regular and exit points, whereas inaccessible points are divided into entrance and natural points.
-Since we are interested in conditioning on non-hitting zero, only the case $0$ accessible needs to be considered (everywhere but in Section \ref{s:LV} where we look at a killed diffusion with $0$ a natural boundary point) since otherwise the conditioneing would be redundant.
-The Yaglom limit in the regular case, first discussed in \cite{CMSM95} (a gap in the arguments was pointed out in \cite{ES07}), was completely solved in \cite{KS12}.
-Hence, we only discuss the singular case, i.e. we assume $0$ to be an exit boundary.
+We are interested in conditioning on not hitting zero.
+Therefore, only the case when $0$ is accessible needs to be considered because otherwise the conditioning would be redundant.
+The Yaglom limit in the regular case, first discussed in \cite{CMSM95} (a gap in the arguments was pointed out in \cite{ES07}), was fully classified in \cite{KS12}.
+As a result, in this paper we only consider the singular case when $0$ is an exit boundary.

-The boundary at infinity is generally assumed to be inaccessible, which is a rather natural assumption as far as biological applications (see \cite{C09}) are concerned.
+The boundary at $\infty$ is generally assumed to be inaccessible.
+This is a natural assumption as far as biological applications (see \cite{C09}) are concerned since populations do not blow up to $\infty$ in nature.

-As already observed in \cite{CMSM95} for $0$ being regular and $\infty$ being natural, it is crucial if certain absorption in the following sense holds or not.
+As already observed in \cite{CMSM95} for $0$ regular and $\infty$ natural, it is crucial if certain absorption in the following sense holds or not.

 \begin{definition} We say that absorption is \textit{certain} if $\Pr^x(T_0<\infty)=1$ for any starting point $x\in (0,\infty)$. \end{definition}